SADDLE

 h) Fill up and level off all the joins so they cannot be seen.

-Leave it lying on its side to dry until the clay is strong enough not to bend, then pull out the cylinder leaving the paper inside.
+Leave it lying on its side to dry until the clay is strong enough not to bend then pull out the cylinder leaving the paper inside.
 This must be done at this point, as the clay shrinks while drying and would break if left against the solid cylinder.
 When dry enough, stand it up and take out the paper.

-es: PLACAS - Rodillo
+es: PLACAS - Laminadora

 Click on the title to see more images